 And these two values, environment and community, led to his working with two outstanding local non-profits.
 The Haw River Assembly, where he has served as a board member, puts into peoples’ hands the tools and the knowledge they need to be effective guardians of the Haw River.
 Ken was also a part of founding Bynum Front Porch, dedicated to keep the old Bynum General Store alive as a community gathering place.
-He’s currently the chair of its Board of Directors and invites you to come down for a Friday night of music under the stars from May to September.
+He’s currently on its Board of Directors and invites you to come down for a Friday night of music under the stars from May to September.

 So whatever you want to do – settle down in your own home, add an investment property to your financial portfolio or just stroll along the Haw River – Ken is ready to go!

 Belief: “One of the great joys in life is seeing people come together for the exchange of ideas, talents, laughter and yes, even property.
 We tenaciously collaborate to make it happen!”